ARMmbed/mbed-client-example-6lowpan/README.md

 ##Setting up the environment

 To set up the environment, you need to configure the mbed 6LoWPAN Gateway router and the client as follows:

+**Alternative:** Instead of using the pre-compiled firmware for the 6LoWPAN gateway, you can also compile the gateway application yourself and use an extra FRDM-K64F board as a 6LoWPAN gateway.
+The sources and instructions can be found in GitHub project [FRDM-K64F Border Router](https://github.com/ARMmbed/k64f-border-router).

 ### Gateway configuration